ADVICE ON CHOOSING A WAKEBOARD

 The main principles of the characteristics of wakeboard bindings:

-A good wakeboard package has both the binding and the board of the same quality - the binding plays a big role in acting as the "interface" to the board.
-If you want to age an old wakeboard package, you can do so by upgrading the binding.
-With a good binding, you can get more out of a weaker board.
+A good wakeboard is one where both the binding and the board are of the same quality - the binding plays a big role in acting as the "interface" to the board.
+If you want to update an old wakeboard package, you can do so by upgrading the binding.
+With a good binding, you can get more out of a weaker board and refresh an old kit.
 With an old low quality loose binding, you won't get the potential out of even a good board.

-For beginner boarders and wikki groups, we recommend open-tip bindings, which give a nice margin for different sizes of users, for example Clutch side.
+For beginner boarders and mixed groups, we recommend open-toe bindings, which suit nicely for different sizes of users, like the basic Clutch.
 Open toe bindings are well suited for groups with many different sized feet, as the size tolerance is four digits.

 However, a closed-toe binding always gives a tighter and more immediate feel to the board, so if you intend to board actively and improve your tricks, closed-toe is a good choice.
 The size tolerance for top-quality bindings is 1-3 sizes for maximum fit and support.